You are currently viewing How To Write White Papers That Actually Convert

 Make it visionary, not reflective

-The white paper should address problems that are currently afflicting your target audience, and how your solution will solve them if they take the next step with your company.
-Normally you don’t want to write a whitepaper that simply explains or provides multiple options for the consumer.
-The reader wants one clear solution, and you have the opportunity to decide for them what they should do next.
-If you articulated the problem effectively, you should easily be able to lead the customer toward the next step in the sales process.
+The white paper should address problems currently afflicting your target audience and how your solution will solve them if they take the next step with your company.
+Normally, you don’t want to write a white paper that only explains or provides multiple options for the consumer.
+The reader wants one clear solution, and if you articulate the problem effectively, you should easily be able to lead the customer toward the next step in the sales process.

 Conduct thorough research